What is regional accreditation?

 This work by faculty also supports WSU’s accreditation.
-In 2017, for the comprehensive report and site visit, WSU must demonstrate that the university and its academic programs meet the following key NWCCU standards:
+For the comprehensive report and site visit, WSU must demonstrate that the university and its academic programs meet the following key NWCCU standards:

 - Learning Outcomes.
 Identify and publish expected course, program, and degree student learning outcomes.
 Expected student learning outcomes for courses, wherever offered and however delivered, are provided in written form to enrolled students.
 (Eligibility Requirement 22 and 2.C.2)